LuigiVicchietti/LuigiVicchietti/README.md

 <br>

-- 📌 I'm currently studying and working...
+- 📌 I'm currently studying by myself and searching for a job...
-- 💙 Working for ATOS Origin as Fiori/ABAP Developer Consultant
+- 💼 Searching for a job
-- 📌 I’m currently learning more about JavaScript, Java SpringBoot and ABAP / Fiori
+- 📌 I’m currently learning more about Java SpringBoot and ABAP / Fiori / RAP

-- 📩 My contact: Vcchtt.yLuigi222@outlook.com
+- 📩 My professional contact: Vcchtt.yLuigi222@outlook.com
-- 📚 Currently a @SPTECH Student - 4° SEM
+- 📚 Graduated @SPTECH
-- 📢 Intermediate-Advanced English Level
+- 📢 Advanced English Level

 ##
 <div align="left" >